mlibrary/about-publishing/src/content/features/fund-to-mission-open-access-monograph-model.md

           build a sustainable model by achieving stable funding for this monograph program from three sources: $250,000 in annual funding from the library community, $400,000 in additional recurring funds from the University, and $300,000 in other funder payments.
-After extensive consultation with libraries, we have adopted a simple approach to reach our annual funding goal.
-Libraries are invited to continue to participate in the University of Michigan Press Ebook Collection (UMP EBC) by way of our current fair pricing.
+Libraries are invited to continue to participate in the University of Michigan Press Ebook Collection by way of our current fair pricing.
 However, rather than only funding a paywalled collection, an increasing

           percentage of titles become open access.
         heading: The Funding Model